 You will find a summary of our holdings on our website, but if you require more detailed information you can search our holdings using our online catalogue found on the related page Archives Record Search.
 Keyword and advanced searches can be done or you can browse the titles of all our collections.
 New entries are being added on regular basis.
 If you cannot find the records you are looking for please contact us.

 Do I need to make an appointment to view documents?

 If we hold the records you require for your research we advise that you make an appointment to view them to ensure that adequate space is available.
 Opening hours can, on occasion, be restricted at short notice due to staffing levels.

-Q: Are there any volunteering opportunities at the Archives?
+Are there any volunteering opportunities at the Archives?

 Opportunities are available on occasion to those with a genuine interest in archives and those who may be seeking a career in archives.
 Contact the Archivist for further details.

 Do you hold national records of births, marriages and deaths and where can I order a certificate?

 The Family History section of the Bury Museum Centre has a microfilm/fiche copy of the General Register Office (GRO) Index of births, marriages and deaths covering the period 1837 - 2004.
 You will need to book a film or fiche reader to view these.
 The index provides a reference number (volume & page) which is required to obtain a certificate from the GRO.
 A certificate can be ordered online, by post or phone for a fee.

-General Register Office, PO Box 2, Southport, Merseyside, PR8 2JD Tel: 0300 123 1837
+General Register Office, PO Box 2, Southport, Merseyside, PR8 2JD.
+Tel: 0300 123 1837.

 Bury Register Office also holds records of local births, marriages and deaths.
 Certificates can be obtained for a fee.

-Q: What geographical areas do you hold records for?
+What geographical areas do you hold records for?

 We hold records for all parts of the Bury Metropolitan Borough (Bury, Prestwich, Radcliffe, Ramsbottom, Tottington, Whitefield and Unsworth).
 This does not mean all records relating to Bury are held by us, many are held by neighbouring archives services.

 Is it possible to get photocopies and/or take photographs of documents?

 Photocopies can be supplied in most instances however every case has to be considered independently due to the nature of original records.
 Copying is carried out by staff, subject to considerations of preservation and legislation.
 A copyright declaration form must be completed before any copies are made.
 Where possible we will provide copies at the time of request, but where large quantities are required copies will be sent by post.

 Customers are welcome to use their own camera to photograph documents provided that they complete and sign a self-service photograph application form and a copyright declaration form.

-Q: How to I go about donating material to the Archives service?
+How to I go about donating material to the Archives service?

 If you are thinking of donating or depositing material please fill in and return a notification of possible deposit form - downloadable from the website.
 Please provide as much detail as you can so that we can check whether the material fits within our collecting policy.
 Do not bring or send any material in without having discussed it with the Archivist in advance.

-Q: Does the Archives service hold local studies material?
+Does the Archives service hold local studies material?

 All archives, local and family history resources are held at one location in the Bury Museum,.
 Moss Street.
 Branch libraries have small holdings of local history material specific to their local area.

-Q: I am unable to visit the Archives - what research will you do for me?
+I am unable to visit the Archives - what research will you do for me?

 Short enquiries can be dealt with free of charge, amounting to a maximum of 15 minutes of staff time.
 For example, this could be checking a church baptism register for a specific entry.
 Please provide us with as much information as you can.
 If more research is required, contact details of fee based researchers are on the website.

 Do you hold the baptism, marriage and burial registers of a particular church or chapel?

 Bury Archives Service holds records of non-conformist churches only, the majority being from the Methodist or Congregational/Independent (now United Reformed) denominations.
 Church collections can be searched on the archives catalogue

 The family history section of the Bury Museum centre hold microfilm copies of a large number of Church of England Registers and also some non-conformist registers including Roman Catholic.
 Some transcriptions and indexes are also available.
 Further details and listings can be found in the publication Routes: A Guide to Family History in the Bury area available to download from this website.

-Q: Do you hold back copies of local newspapers?
+Do you hold back copies of local newspapers?

 The Bury Times 1855 to date and the Bury Guardian 1857 - 1935 (1862 missing) are on microfilm and can be viewed at the Bury Museum Centre.
 The Prestwich and Whitefield Guide 1921-6; 1946-81; 2002 to date at Prestwich Library (microfilm).
 Radcliffe Express 1883-1900 (paper - incomplete); Radcliffe Guardian 1910-1933 (paper); Radcliffe Times 1899-1911 (paper),1912 to date (microfilm) at Radcliffe Library.
-The Ramsbottom Observer 1891-99 & 1901-1950 and the Rossendale Free Press 2004 to date at Ramsbottom Library.

-Q: How can I find out if my ancestor was buried at Bury Cemetery?
+How can I find out if my ancestor was buried at Bury Cemetery?

 Registers of burials at Bury, Radcliffe and Ramsbottom cemeteries are held at Bury Cemetery Office.
 Staff there will carry out limited searches of these registers for specific burials, but longer searches may involve payment of a search fee.
 A form is available on the website,

-Q: Do you have any educational resources that can be used in schools?
+Do you have any educational resources that can be used in schools?

 The archives service has produced education packs for Key Stage 2 and Key Stage 3 studies using unique records from archives collections.
 The packs are free to download from this site.

-Q: Do you hold street and trade directories?
+Do you hold street and trade directories?

 These are available as part of the Local History section of the Bury Museum centre.

-Q: Does the Archives service hold old photographs of the Borough and if so can I get copies?
+Does the Archives service hold old photographs of the Borough and if so can I get copies?

 The archives service preserves 15000 local history photographs.
 These are available to search at the Bury Image Bank website.
 The images are mostly of streets and buildings.
 Anyone requiring images for purposes other than private study should contact House of Images through the website.

-Q: Does the Archives service hold workhouse records and hospital records?
+Does the Archives service hold workhouse records and hospital records?

 Records of the Jericho Workhouse - now Fairfield Hospital are held by Greater Manchester County Record Office (GMCRO).
-You will find a catalogue for the collection on the online catalogue reference A9/6
+You will find a catalogue for the collection on the online catalogue reference A9/6.

 Records of Prestwich Hospital are split between GMCRO and Lancashire Record Office.
 Details can be found on both offices websites -